senkulabs/chibipress/README.md

-# Palm CMS
+# ChibiPress

-> Note: This is a technical skill assessment held by Palmcode for Senior Laravel Developer.

-Headless CMS with TALL Stack.
+A tiny (chibi) CMS with TALL stack.
 It covers:

 - Manage Posts
 - Manage Categories